Updated: Jun 16, 2021

 2. Take Your Vitamins

 Taking vitamins is important to maintaining a healthy internal balance.
-I cannot tell you which vitamins you should be taking but some great recommendations for vitamins and supplements can be found on Barney's New Life's Website.
+I cannot tell you which vitamins you should be taking but some great recommendations for vitamins and supplements can be found in our health and wellness section: Hair Hotline Health & Wellness.

 Not having the proper amount of vitamins and nutrients can cause the hair to become dry and brittle, which will cause breakage!